usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-2/Stakeholder and Customer Mapping.md

 ### So, Is This Really That Different From How You’ve Engaged Stakeholders Before?

-In some ways, no. You’ll likely see many of the same roles—program owners, legal, contracting, and policy.
+In some ways, no. You’ll likely see many of the same roles, program owners, legal, contracting, and policy.
 But digital services work demands a more intentional and flexible approach to stakeholder engagement.

 Why?
-Because you’re often introducing new methods, tools, or expectations that can feel unfamiliar—or even risky—to others.
+Because you’re often introducing new methods, tools, or expectations that can feel unfamiliar, or even risky, to others.
 You’re aiming for faster delivery, more collaboration, and outcomes rooted in user needs.
 That changes when, how, and with whom you engage.

 ### Why the Landscape Looks Different

 The Stakeholder Landscape Map you’ll explore in this activity offers a big-picture view of the many individuals and groups who may shape your acquisition.

-It’s not a checklist—it’s a prompt to think strategically about:
+It’s not a checklist, it’s a prompt to think strategically about:

 * Who can influence or impact your succes
 * What role(s) they play